hkoosha/homer2/README.md

 ## Where to get sensors from?

-I bought almost all of them from Amazon, only from Adafruit or Sparkfun (sensors from other cheaper vendors produced inaacurate results or didn't work at all).
+I bought almost all of them from Amazon, only from Adafruit or Sparkfun (sensors from other cheaper vendors produced inaccurate results or didn't work at all).

 Senseair/Sunrise was available from Digikey.